jfharris67/Group-4-Final-Project/README.md

 *Finalize projects idea including what is your dataset, what are the problems you’re solving, and what will be the predictive problem you will solve.

 As a collective, Group 4 decided to do the following:

 January 2020 Flight Predictions:
-1. Predictive Problem:  Flight Delays
+1. Predictive Problem:  Flight Delays for the total flights in January 2020
-2. Best and Worst Airlines
+2. Determine the Best and Worst Airlines for flight delays
-3. Best and Worst Airports
+3. Determine the Best and Worst Airports for flight delays

 ## B.	ER Diagram and Database Setup
 *Create an ER diagram and setup database for your data (if applicable)